elastic/kibana/x-pack/plugins/triggers_actions_ui/public/application/components/builtin_alert_types/geo_threshold/readme.md

 There are 4 separate tabs you'll need for a combination of loading and viewing the data.
 Since you'll be jumping between them, it might be easiest to just open them upfront.
 Each is preceded by `https://localhost:5601/<your dev env prefix>/app/`:
-- Index Patterns: `management/kibana/indexPatterns`
+- Stack Management > Index Patterns: `management/kibana/indexPatterns`
-- Alerts & Actions: `management/insightsAndAlerting/triggersActions/alerts`
+- Stack Management > Alerts & Actions: `management/insightsAndAlerting/triggersActions/alerts`
 - Dev tools: `dev_tools#/console`
 - Maps: `maps`